-Department of Psychology and Neuroscience Ph.D. students in the behavioral genetics area are required to enroll in the following courses.
+Department of Psychology and Neuroscience PhD students in the Behavioral, Psychiatric and Statistical Genetics area are required to enroll in the following courses.
 As many courses are not taught every year, it is the student’s responsibility to take relevant courses when offered.
-Course substitutions may be requested by submitting a petition for approval by the BG training committee.
+Course substitutions may be requested by submitting a petition for approval by the BGSP training committee.

 1. Physiological Genetics

 This requirement may be waived for students who have had an equivalent course in molecular genetics or substituted by another graduate molecular genetics course.